gvwilson/sensibleadventures/nardica/nardica.md

 "For your beautiful aunt,"
 she said over Iffy's protests, just as she did every time she gave her something special for Aunt Naggie.
-"And here, take this too."
+"And here, take this too.
+A little of the special curry mix she likes so much."
-She handed Iffy a small plastic jar half-full of tiny dark leaves.
+She handed Iffy a small plastic jar half-full of orange-brown powder.

 Big Mrs. Sandhu snorted just as *she* always did.
 "You should take your little presents yourself," she scolded.